| Unedited, Advanced Reading Excerpt.

 Jasmina fumbled in the back of the wardrobe again, pulled out several items and stuffed them in her

 pockets.
 "Yes, if you don't mind."

-waited until she heard the bellpull and the scurrying of servants running up the stairs before she crept down
+until she heard the bellpull and the scurrying of servants running up the stairs before she crept down to the

 But Aunt Ettie had done a superb job of rousting them; except for Cook humming in the scullery, the

 Jasmina's fingers waved and she threw on a don't-notice-me spell.
 Her hip tingled and she frowned,

 remembering the burning sensation she'd felt before.
 She quickly slipped into the pantry using her household